vbvg2008/benchmarks/schedule/schedule.md

 ### to do list:

-* create product data type conversion script -> upload data
+* update GAN example

 * pytorch multi-gpu training

-* update GAN example

 * do normalized conv

+* refactor all ops code

+* refactor all datasets

 * increase effective batch size functionality